Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Methods

-\tab As discussed in the \nameref{sec:waveparamopt} sub-section, the Wave-Shuffling reconstructions were performed using a Wavelet sparsity prior ($\Psi$ in Equation \eqref{eq:wshflrecon}) at a synthetic resolution of 0.5 mm in the phase encode $(y)$ and partition encode $(z)$ directions by zero-padding the $k_y$ and $k_z$ dimensions.
-The reconstructed image was then sub-sampled to the desired 1 mm-isotropic resolution in the image domain.
-The reconstruction algorithm used was FISTA \cite{beck2009fast}.
+\tab In line with the \nameref{sec:wavetheory} sub-section, the Wave-Shuffling reconstructions were performed at a synthetic resolution of $\approx 0.71$ mm in the phase encode $(y)$ and partition encode $(z)$ directions by zero-padding the $k_y$ and $k_z$ dimensions.
+The sparsifying transform (the $\Psi$ in Equations \eqref{eq:shflrecon} and \eqref{eq:wshflrecon}) used was locally low-rank (LLR).
+The reconstruction algorithm used was the Fast Iterative Soft Thresholding Algorithm (FISTA) \cite{beck2009fast}.
 For all cases, the acquired k-space was normalized to have an $l_2$ norm of one, and regularization values ($\lambda$) from the below set were searched through for the best qualitative reconstruction, yielding a regularization value of $\lambda = 0.002$.

 This value was then kept constant over all cases.

 \tab The Wave-Shuffling reconstruction was implemented with BART.
 Additionally, BART was compiled using the Intel(R) Math Kernel Library.
 The reconstructions were performed on an Intel(R) Xeon(R) Gold 6248R CPU.